yext/answers-wordpress/readme.txt

 Boost conversion, reduce support costs, and gain new customer intelligence by adding Yext Answers site search to your Wordpress-powered website.
 The Yext Answers plugin allows you to seamlessly integrate your Yext Answers search bar and search results page to your existing Wordpress pages.

+To use the Yext Answers plugin, you must have a Yext account.
+The Yext Answers plugin is search-as-a-service; Upon download, you will need to provide your Answers API key and a few other pieces of information in order for the plugin to work.
+We'll be calling the Answers Javascript SDK (and its CSS and templates) in order to render the search bar, and Javascript from our Pages platform to load the search results page.

+Visit www.yext.com for more information.

 ### Why do I need Answers?

 **Answer Customers' Questions.**